gabrieleoliaro/ray_work_stealing_evaluation/README.md

-# ray_work_stealing_evaluation
+# Evaluation of the new work stealing functionality for Ray

 This repository contains a set of scripts that allow one to launch a Ray cluster on AWS and benchmark the task pipelining / work stealing functionalities, which are currently under development.
 The repo also contains the data and plots from the most recent experiments (will be updated every time we introduce a change to the code).

 The **task pipelining functionalities** have already been merged to the [ray-project/ray](https://github.com/ray-project/ray) master branch (see [PR here](https://github.com/ray-project/ray/commit/026c0090865373c87065fa0fe9972afc1a769514)).

-Work stealing, on the other hand is in the final stages of development in [this branch](https://github.com/gabrieleoliaro/ray/tree/WS1_official), although two PRs related to work stealing (see [here](https://github.com/ray-project/ray/pull/10225), and [here](https://github.com/ray-project/ray/pull/11051)) have already been merged to the [ray-project/ray](https://github.com/ray-project/ray) master branch.
+**Work stealing**, on the other hand is in the final stages of development in [this branch](https://github.com/gabrieleoliaro/ray/tree/atomic_work_stealing), although two PRs related to work stealing (see [here](https://github.com/ray-project/ray/pull/10225), and [here](https://github.com/ray-project/ray/pull/11051)) have already been merged to the [ray-project/ray](https://github.com/ray-project/ray) master branch.

 ## Scripts